Moritz Pasch: Works

 Pasch is perhaps best remembered for Pasch's axiom:

 Given three noncollinear points a, b, c and a line X not containing any of these points, if X includes a point between a and b, then X also includes one and only one of the following: a point between a and c, or a point between b and c.

 In other words, if a line crosses one side of a triangle, that line must also cross one of the two remaining sides of the same triangle.
+Pasch's axiom is not to be confused with Pasch's theorem.